 Government services and products need to be available to everyone.
 This means creating inclusive content.

 - the diversity of technology Australians use to engage online.

 - how users interact with technology in different contexts.

-The government’s aim is that all services are digital first.
-They need to work for any user under the Digital Transformation Strategy.
+The Australian Government's aim is that all government services are digital first.
+This aim is described in the Government Digital Strategy.

 Follow accessibility guidance in context

 Style Manual topics give you the guidance you need to follow to create accessible content.
 Where there are specific accessibility requirements or guidance, Style Manual provides callouts to make it clear what you need to do.